XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 - Sharing candidate transactions with the rest of the network.
 - Requesting ledger data from historical ledgers, or providing that data.
 - Proposing a set of transactions for consensus, or sharing the calculated outcome of applying a consensus transaction set.

+To establish a peer-to-peer connection, one server connects to another via HTTPS and requests an [HTTP upgrade](https://tools.ietf.org/html/rfc7230#section-6.7) to switch to RTXP.
+(For more information, see the [Overlay Network](https://github.com/ripple/rippled/blob/906ef761bab95f80b0a7e0cab3b4c594b226cf57/src/ripple/overlay/README.md#handshake) article in the [`rippled` repository](https://github.com/ripple/rippled).)

 ## Peer Protocol Port